 Either way, this can be taken as a point at which

 Roman way of life had continued fairly smoothly between 409 to about

 437, the subsequent civil war, foederati rebellion, plague,

 future, with the emphasis on Romanisation, and even finding the

 resources to maintain it, no longer being something that could be

 Brief mentions show that a possible central

 administration of some kind continued for perhaps the next half a

 century or so, and that it was following the Catholic faith until

 However, even by the middle of the fifth century,

-the Roman way of life

-becoming a fading memory.
+the Roman way of life in Britain was becoming a fading memory.